 We work to achieve an even distribution between men and women, and other genders in Greenpeace, and people from different backgrounds.
-In 2019 46,88% of our employees were male, 51,88% were female, and 1,25% did not identify as a gender.
+In 2021 41,56% of our employees were male and 58,44% were female.
+No staff member identified in 2021 identified as non-binary, or identified no gender.
 Among our member recruiters in Fundraising, the distribution is variable depending on the season, but are often represented by more women than men.